Welcome! Thank you for visiting Reading Elephant LLC.

 Why does Reading Elephant offer printable phonics books?

 After I started a reading clinic, I was dumbfounded by how few resources are available to educators and parents with struggling readers.
 I had trouble accessing quality reading materials for my students.
 To help my students, I began designing systematic printable decodable books.
 I made them leveled, easy-to-use, thorough and systematic.
 As a result, clients loved them and began asking for more and more…until a whole series was made.

 Can reading difficulties cause behavior problems?

-Children who are below grade-level in reading typically struggle with the following seemingly periphery issues: low self-esteem, lack of confidence, aggression, trouble focusing and overall behavior issues.
+Children who are below grade-level in reading typically struggle with the following seemingly periphery issues: low self-esteem, aggression, trouble focusing and overall behavioral issues.
 Can these issues be brought on by reading struggles?
 Absolutely.
 Many children “act out” because they believe they cannot succeed in school.
 If a student is having reading difficulties, he might be bored in class because he cannot do the work (since he cannot read well).
 If a student comes home from school crying, avoids reading homework, and says startling things like, “I can’t read.
 I guess I’m stupid,” they are crying out for help.

 How can Reading Elephant LLC books help?

 Our phonics books are printable.
 You can download them onto your computer easily (because they’re assembled in folders) and work your way through the series at your student’s pace.